judcole/TMCodeChallenge/README.md

 # TM Code Challenge Notes

-[//]: # ( date: 06/02/22 )
+[//]: # ( date: 06/03/22 )

 ## 1. Overview

-This document contains (rudimentary) documentation and links for setting up and maintaining a .NET service to access a Twitter stream API and compute various statistics for the random tweets that it provides.
+- This document contains documentation and links for setting up, running, and maintaining:
+  1. A C# .NET 6 service to access a Twitter stream API, compute various statistics for the random tweets that it provides, and provide access to the statistics via an HTTPS API call.
+  2. A C# .NET 6 Razor Web application to display those results on demand by calling the aforementioned API.

 ### 1.1.
 Table of Contents